GuardianGamers/roblox-downloader/README.md

 ## Notes

 - The browser will open in visible mode (not headless) for local runs
-- Lambda runs in headless mode automatically
+- ECS tasks run in headless mode automatically
 - If the download link doesn't appear, a screenshot will be saved for debugging
 - The script requires x86_64 architecture support in the downloaded APK
-- Lambda function has 15-minute timeout and 2GB memory
+- ECS Fargate task has 2 vCPU and 4GB memory allocated